Skip to content

 • Lotus*

-Bloom times can vary from year to year as they are influenced by many natural events including temperature and climate.
-As Please bear in mind that if we experience an early or late spring, bloom times could shift up to 10 days earlier or 10 days later.
+Bloom times can vary from year to year as they are influenced by many natural events including temperature and climate. please bear in mind that if we experience an early or late spring, bloom times could shift up to 10 days earlier or 10 days later.

-*These plants have short bloom times and are very weather dependant.
+*These plants have short bloom times and are very weather dependent.
 Check our social media feeds closer to bloom time for updates.

 Upcoming Events, Activities & Tours at Rock Garden